This post contains everything you need to know about how to reduce food waste in your restaurant business.

 Food waste as a whole is a huge waste of basic resources that could be used for nature, or for feeding hungry people.
 Take land as an example: the land used to grow food that is subsequently wasted makes up an area 58 times the size of the UK, or almost 3 times the size of the Amazon Rainforest.

-Infographic showing the land use of global food wasteThe land that is used to grow food that is subsequently wasted makes up area 58 times the size of the UK
+The land that is used to grow food that is subsequently wasted makes up area 58 times the size of the UK

 Food waste is also warming the planet: if food waste was a nation, it would rank as the third largest national emitter of greenhouse gases, after China and the US.

-But, food waste also ranks among the easiest and biggest environmental opportunities available to us, probably because it’s a total win-win: not many solutions to climate change immediately save us money
+But, food waste also ranks among the easiest and biggest environmental opportunities available to us, probably because it’s a total win-win: not many solutions to climate change immediately save us money.

 On average, businesses save 7 times what they invest in reducing their food waste!
 This means that pretty much any food waste reduction strategy you try will be a financial success.